|Assessment Type||Assessment length / details||Proportion|

 The relationship between the human and animal worlds was a significant theme in literature from the long nineteenth century.
 This period saw the emergence of an organised movement for animal rights and the founding of the RSPCA.
 It was during the nineteenth century that Charles Darwin’s Origin of Species (1859) and Descent of Man (1871) challenged the idea of human beings as separate from the rest of the animal world.
 Many of the key themes of the nineteenth century, such as empire, gender and evolution, were explored through literature about animals.
 Through the study of a diverse range of literature, including children’s literature, detective fiction, love poetry and science fiction, this module will examine the ways in which literature about animals was used to explore what it means to be human.

-Week 2: Didactic Animals: A selection of short fables for children from Mary Wollstonecraft’s Original Stories from Real Life (1788), John Aikin and Anna Laetitia Barbauld’s Evenings at Home (1792-1796), and Margaret Gatty’s Parables of Nature (1855)
+Session 2: Didactic Animals: A selection of short fables for children from Mary Wollstonecraft’s Original Stories from Real Life (1788), John Aikin and Anna Laetitia Barbauld’s Evenings at Home (1792-1796), and Margaret Gatty’s Parables of Nature (1855).

-Week 3: Animal Rights: Anna Sewell, Black Beauty (1877), selected contextual material
+Session 4: Black Beauty 2: Anna Sewell, Black Beauty (1877), selected contextual material.

-Week 4: Poetry and Pets: Selected poetry by poets including Anne Brontë, Elizabeth Barret Browning, Matthew Arnold, Christina Rossetti, Michael Field and D.H.
-Lawrence
+Session 6: The Pet: Selected short texts by writers including Anne Brontë, Elizabeth Barret Browning, Matthew Arnold, Christina Rossetti, Michael Field and Saki.

-Week 7: Demonic Animals: Sir Arthur Conan Doyle, The Hound of the Baskervilles (1902)
+Session 8: Demonic Animals: Sir Arthur Conan Doyle, The Hound of the Baskervilles (1902).

-Week 9: Module Round-Up: Review of the module and preparation for assessment
+Session 10: Doctor Moreau 2/ Module Round-Up: Concluding discussion of The Island of Doctor Moreau.
+Review of the module and preparation for assessment.

 |Skills Type||Skills details|